yandex-cloud/docs/en/managed-clickhouse/concepts/storage.md

 1. Add databases and tables to the cluster.
 If the default storage policy isn't suitable for some tables, set the appropriate policies for these tables:

-   * To set the the policy when creating a table, configure the `storage_policy` setting:
+   * To set the policy when creating a table, configure the `storage_policy` setting:

       ```sql
       CREATE TABLE table_with_non_default_policy (